RedDragonWebDesign/block-everything/readme.md

 ## What Are We?

 Ad Blockers are plugins/addons that you add to your web browser to block ads.
-Most of these plugins work by checking "filter lists" such as this one, and loading the filters into memory, then blocking ads according to the programming code in those filters.
+Most of these plugins work by checking "filter lists" such as this one.

 I recommend uBlock Origin ad block plugin.

-You can block ads on your phone too.
-But Chrome For Android does not have plugins, so you need to use a browser like Firefox For Android.

 ## Add This List To Your Ad Blocker